As she came out of the dimly lit home, Elanore had to shield her eyes for a moment. The light that danced off the snow was blinding.

 “Yes, you too, for wandering about in the snow last night,” Hastings chuckled.

-Elanore could not argue that point at all.
+She could not argue that point at all.
 Instead, she looked out the window, thinking back to the elves who had disappeared.
-“Did the elves leave this area once the humans built this road?”
+“Did they leave after the humans built this road?”

 Hastings shook his head, “This road was not built by humans.
-According to the master, the road we are on was an elven path.
-It was once called the Dragon’s Path.
+According to the master, the road we are on was an elven path known by them as the Dragon’s Path.
 Once the humans expanded it, it became known as the Northern Highway.
-They were here for a short while, before they realized that the area could not support both communities.
+The elves were here for a short while, before they realized that the area could not support both communities.
 They left for some other place after that.
-The master’s family was quite disconsolate over it, but could not follow.”
+The master’s family was quite disconsolate over their exodus, but could not follow.”

 He shook his head.
 “I grew up hearing about the Unthings when we first arrived here, but as I had never seen one, I had thought it was one of those tales that were meant to keep children from running off into the woods.
 Until yesterday, I had no idea that there might be some actual truth to those stories.”